MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 ## Overview of core features

-When you launch Dynamics 365 Remote Assist, the **Call** tab appears.
+When you launch Dynamics 365 Remote Assist, the **Call** tab is selected by default.
 This is where you'll see your recent contacts.
 You can use the tools in the top-right corner to access Dynamics 365 Field Service bookings, move the window, and pin the window in place.

 ![Screenshot of the HoloLens field of view, showing the Call tab screen.](media/02.00-contacts.png)